 When should one go for AWS DynamoDB?

 Today’s web-based applications generate and consume huge amounts of data.
-For example, an online game/blog might start out with only a few hundreds of end users and a light database workload consisting of 10 writes per second and 50 reads per second.
-However, if the game/blog becomes successful in the market, it may instantly grow and used by millions of end users and expect tens or even hundreds of thousands of writes and reads per second.
-The application may also expect to create terabytes (TB) of data write per day based on popularity quotient.
-Developing or implementing such applications using Amazon DynamoDB enables developer to start small capacity for a table as the requirements to continue to function well when expands its end user base in size/volume without incurring application downtime.
+For example, an online game/blog might start out with only a few hundreds of end-users and a light database workload consisting of 10 writes per second and 50 reads per second.
+However, if the game/blog becomes successful in the market, it may instantly grow and used by millions of end-users and expect tens or even hundreds of thousands of writes and reads per second.
+The application may also expect to create terabytes (TB) of data write per day based on the popularity quotient.
+Developing or implementing such applications using Amazon DynamoDB enables developers to start small capacity for a table as the requirements to continue to function well when expands its end-user base in size/volume without incurring application downtime.
 Above all, the applications should be in AWS.

 Advantages of DynamoDB: